CRYTIFY API

 Browser Fingerprint

 Passing a fingerprint object in /v1/trust adds client-side consistency context that is not available from server headers alone.
+Exact signal handling is private and public responses only expose broad reason categories.

 Public categories

-Client-side consistency context contributed to the decision. |
+fingerprint_risk Client-side consistency context contributed to the decision. public category

-Automation-related context contributed to the decision. |
+automation_risk Automation-related context contributed to the decision. public category

-Session or identity consistency context contributed to the decision. |
+identity_risk Session or identity consistency context contributed to the decision. public category

 Collect fingerprint with the JS helper